sevagh/freemusicdemixer.com/web/vs-spleeter.md

 Freemusicdemixer harnesses the power of Demucs, a state-of-the-art AI model designed for high-quality audio separation.
 Key advantages include:
 * Superior quality: Demucs excels in separating complex audio, handling overlapping frequencies with precision, and minimizing artifacts.
-* Broader stem support: Freemusicdemixer supports vocals, bass, drums, piano, melody, and ‘other melody’ (e.g., violin, flute).
+* Broader stem support: Freemusicdemixer supports vocals, bass, drums, piano, melody, and ‘other melody’ (e.g., violin, flute) in arbitrary combinations.
+* Even higher quality settings: In ensemble configurations, Demucs can generate much higher qualities than Spleeter, comparable to the best in the world.
 * Ease of use: A simple, web-based platform that works on any operating system, including Linux, Windows, and macOS.
 No complex parameters (frequency cutoff?) or setup required.
 No flaky backend that may go offline.
 * Private and secure: Freemusicdemixer respects user privacy and does not store or share uploaded audio files.
 All processing is done locally.